 The chief function of counseling at MCC is to assist students who may have a personal or social concern in adapting to the College environment.
-Necessary resources and referrals are provided, when appropriate, by trained counselors to help students become more self-knowing, reliant, and directive.
+Necessary resources and referrals are provided when appropriate.
+Individual counseling sessions are available.
 Students are encouraged to contact the Office of Admissions, Counseling, and Student Support Services as a need arises.